rockymeza/couchy/README.md

 ```

 ## Module Exports
 The couchy module exports a function that can be used to create a Database connection.
-It also exports the Database and Seed classes, which can be used for type checking.
+It also exports these (perhaps for type checking?):

+  - couchy.Database
+  - couchy.App
+  - couchy.Seed
+  - couchy.CouchyError
+  - couchy.RequestError